Plugins

 fi

-Now create an alarm.
+Now create an alert.
 In this case, there are two scenarios that can trigger the plugin to run.
 One is that the Apache web server process is not running, the other is that the web page is not available.

 Process is not executed